Background pattern

 • Back pain, joint and muscle pain.

 • Changes in liver function, including liver inflammation (hepatitis).
-You may feel tired, have yellow discoloration of the skin and white of the eyes, and experience flu-like symptoms.
+You may feel tired, have a yellowish color of the skin and the whites of the eyes, and have flu-like symptoms.

 • Intestinal angioedema: swelling in the intestine that presents symptoms such as abdominal pain, nausea, vomiting, and diarrhea.